Publication Date: August 18, 2012

 The cover (pictured above) is amazing for this novel, as it conveys the fierce spirit that Citalli possesses.
 Heffner builds an extremely strong and powerful character while maintaining a softness that would seem illogical in the face of the life she’s been forced to lead by environmental elements.
 This is a character who purposely gets lost on the streets of Seoul the first day she’s there.
 Heffner poses this character to face incredible odds and imbues the reader with the sense of confidence in that she may not succeed, but she will certainly try all she can.
 The connection that the author builds between Citalli and her sister Raina is poignant.
 Raina has been an outcast of sorts in the family as she’s the product of an affair.
 The sisters adore each other, and as we get to know the duo, we know that nothing will stop Citalli when it comes to the well-being of her sister.

 The Korean legends as passed on to Citalli and intertwined with the story are fascinating and set the story above those novels that are similar.
-An aura of mystique and danger is intertwined in the idea that these other-worldly happenings and the sickness that Marisol and now Raina experienced are commonplace in their society.
+An aura of mystique and danger is intertwined with the idea that these other-worldly happenings and the sickness that Marisol and now Raina experienced are commonplace in their society.
 It’s almost viewed as a punishment for nebulous wrongs.
 When you have a terrible bad invading your culture, you find what can be done to prevent that bad from spreading.
-Year of the Wolf (Changeling Sisters) is a very relatable tale in the sense that wrongs happen, and the way to stop them from happening, is seeking the source and destroying it—if the source can be destroyed.
+Year of the Wolf is a very relatable tale in the sense that wrongs happen, and the way to stop them from happening is seeking the source and destroying it — if the source can be destroyed.